Mark Drakeford: Political career

-Following Rhodri Morgan’s appointment as First Minister in 2000, Drakeford became the Welsh Government’s special advisor on health and social policy, and later served as the head of Morgan’s political office.
+Following Rhodri Morgan’s appointment as First Minister in 2000, Drakeford became the Welsh Government’s special adviser on health and social policy, and later served as the head of Morgan’s political office.
 He had been close with Morgan for a number of years, having been Morgan's election agent when he was elected to the UK Parliament.
-In his role as a special advisor, Drakeford was one of the principal architects of the 'Clear Red Water' philosophy, which made a distinction between Labour Party policy under Morgan in Wales and under Tony Blair in Westminster.
+In his role as a special advisor, Drakeford was one of the principal architects of the Clear Red Water philosophy, which made a distinction between Labour Party policy under Morgan in Wales and under Tony Blair in Westminster.

 Drakeford succeeded Morgan as the Assembly Member for Cardiff West when the latter retired at the 2011 election.
 Soon after, he became Chair of the Assembly's Health and Social Care Committee and of the All-Wales Programme Monitoring Committee for European Funds.

 In 2013, he was invited by First Minister Carwyn Jones to join the Government, replacing Lesley Griffiths as Minister for Health and Social Services.
 His appointment was welcomed by the British Medical Association and the Royal College of Nursing.
 As Health Minister, he guided both the Human Transplantation Act and the Nurse Staffing Levels Act through the Senedd.

 In a reshuffle after the 2016 election, he became Cabinet Secretary for Finance and Local Government.
 His portfolio was later changed, as he assumed responsibility for the Welsh Government’s Brexit preparations and responsibility for local government was transferred to Alun Davies.

+He was the only sitting Cabinet member in any part of the UK to support Jeremy Corbyn in his bid for the national leadership of the Labour Party in 2015, while he was Minister for Health and Social Services.